-- 18 Reclamation and abandonments include data for corporate operations where Crescent Point is the licensee. - 19 Due to a change in our tracking processes, we are unable to remove divested sites from 2017 data.
+- Reclamation and abandonments include data for corporate operations where Crescent Point is the licensee. - Due to regulatory requirements in Alberta, sites sold in Alberta have not been removed from certificates received or acreage reclaimed. - Due to a change in our tracking processes, we are unable to remove divested sites from 2017 data.
 It has been removed from 2018 and 2019.